jLynx/Adsense-Blocker/README.md

 $showAd
 ```
 is true.
-So your finished code should look like this
+So your finished code should look like this<br />
 P.S make sure you have connected your page.php to the database
 ```HTML
 <script src="AdsenseBlocker/eventHandler.js"></script>